Adrien-Gontier/Looking-for-a-work-study-contract/README.md

-# Looking-for-a work-study-contract
+# My life as a reader   The web application

- Algorithm of my research
+The spin off of My life as a reader